Skip to main content

 readonly workflowID: string;

-// The workflow status.
-Must be one of ENQUEUED, PENDING, SUCCESS, ERROR, CANCELLED, or RETRIES_EXCEEDED
+// The status of the workflow.
+One of PENDING, SUCCESS, ERROR, ENQUEUED, CANCELLED, or MAX_RECOVERY_ATTEMPTS_EXCEEDED.

 readonly status: string;